Import from Amazon Kindle

 How do I import Kindle highlights from an international Amazon domain?

-3. Change the default language to English by clicking this Amazon link and then sync your Kindle account from this link.
+To change the default language to English, click this Amazon link and then re-sync your Kindle account.

 Can I sync a second Kindle account with Readwise?